Zondax/ledger-tezos/rust/app/Tezos.md

 `tezos-codec describe ground.bytes binary schema`

-A sequence of bytes is prefixed with the sequence length in 4 bytes
+A sequence of unknown lenght of bytes is prefixed with the sequence length in 4 bytes

 ### Float